Religion in Białystok: Orthodoxy

 The city is the capital city of Bialystok-Gdansk diocese of the Autocephalous Polish Orthodox Church.

 Bialystok is the largest concentration of Orthodox believers in Poland.
 There are 11 Orthodox parishes.
 Such work Centre of Orthodox Culture, Radio Orthodoxia, Brotherhood of St. Cyril and Methodius, the Fellowship of Orthodox Youth Choir Aksion and Orthodox Charity Centre "Eleos.
 The diocese has its own clinic.
 Are issued to the magazine: "Arche.
 Messages Brotherhood", "Fos" and "Overview of the Orthodox."
 Hosts numerous Orthodox festivals, including International Festival of Orthodox Church Music Days Hajnowka and Bialystok Orthodox Church Music Days.
 The structures of the University of Bialystok Department of Orthodox Theology works.
 In the nearby there is a male Supraślu Monastery of the Annunciation, in the village podbiałostockiej Zwierki - Female Monastery of the Virgin Birth.

-In Bialystok is the biggest Orthodox church in Poland, the Orthodox church of the Holy Spirit.
+Białystok is home to the biggest Orthodox church in Poland, the Orthodox church of the Holy Spirit.
 Since 2007, in Bialystok works Church Primary School.
 St. Cyril and Methodius.
 For now, the school has one class.
-Orthodoxy is mainly practiced by Belarusian minority.